bdasgupta02/order-warehouse/README.md

 - Although this is more of a concept, only one instance of this project will be active at any given point
 - All data for file ingestions will be cleaned and sorted according to epoch prior to ingestion, and will be text-based

+### Supported order types (for both buy and sell side)
+- **NEW:** A new order entry that is available to trade
+- **TRADE:** An order which trades any matching NEW orders before its epoch, and thus removing the quantity of the trading price from the order-book.
+Note that this would be on the same side, as a BUY trade would trade away previous NEW BUY orders
+- **CANCEL:** Removes a quantity from a price, from the order-book

 ## Storage format
 As the freshness of ingredients are the key to a good dish, the design of the underlying data format sits at the core of how the system optimises for its functional and nonfunctional needs.